 “Sodium polyacrylate helps plants grow? “

-You may get this idea after watch some “horticulture tips” or video in the Internet.
-They may tell you “sodium polyacrylate is such a powerful water absorbing material which can increase soil’s water retention capacity.”
+You may get this idea after watching some “horticulture tips” or videos on the Internet.
+They may tell you “sodium polyacrylate is such a powerful water-absorbing material which can increase soil’s water retention capacity.”

-How’s the result about sodium polyacrylate for plants?
+How’s the result of sodium polyacrylate for plants?

 The result is that sodium polyacrylate WON’T help plants grow well at all.

 And you will find sodium polyacrylate is melted or disappeared in soil.
-What the worst is that soil become sticky which is killing plants by isolating oxygen.
+What the worst is that soil becomes sticky which is killing plants by isolating oxygen.

 Why doesn’t it work?

-As the main liquid absorption material in diaper, sodium polyacrylate has two special points:
+As the main liquid absorption material in a diaper, sodium polyacrylate has two special points:

 - As urine cause baby red buttock, sodium polyacrylate locks water (urine) strongly.
-(That’s why sodium polyacrylate no help for plants.)
+(That’s why sodium polyacrylate no helps for plants.)

-Is there a material can absorb and release water for plants?
+Is there a material that can absorb and release water for plants?

 Yes.
-We can use another type SAP which focus on agriculture: potassium polyacrylate.
+We can use another type of SAP that focuses on agriculture: potassium polyacrylate.